zeppelinos/kernel/README.md

-# zeppelin_os Kernel
+# ZeppelinOS Kernel
 [![Build Status](https://travis-ci.org/zeppelinos/kernel.svg?branch=master)](https://travis-ci.org/zeppelinos/kernel)
 [![Coverage Status](https://coveralls.io/repos/github/zeppelinos/kernel/badge.svg?branch=master)](https://coveralls.io/github/zeppelinos/kernel?branch=master)

 :warning: **Under heavy development: do not use in production** :warning:

-This repository holds all the logic related to the **zeppelin_os** kernel.
+This repository holds all the logic related to the **ZeppelinOS** kernel.
 The kernel is responsible for registering different versions of the standard library, handling the vouching for these versions, and the payout for the developers.
 The core contracts are `Kernel`, `Vouching`, `ZepToken`, and `Release`.
 These contracts use the upgradeability and contract directory sytems provided in the [zos-lib](https://github.com/zeppelinos/zos-lib/) library.
 Also provided under `test` is an example where `ERC721` contracts from the library are used for a `PickACard` user app.

 ## Kernel Contracts